 “While the number of homeless in our community is down from five years ago, there are still several hundred homeless individuals and families that are at-risk.
 Stark County is amazingly generous at opening our arms to support those in need, in this instance by literally wrapping these individuals in warmth,” says Maria Heege, United Way of Greater Stark County President & CEO.
 “We could not carry out such successful drives without the tremendous, local community support.
 So many more needs are met when we all come together and serve the neighbors who need it the most.”

 United Way of Greater Stark County is in the final week of the annual fundraising campaign.
+If your workplace is interested in a workplace fundraising campaign, learn about ways to have fun and increase employee involvement.
 Annual fundraising efforts are critical to providing services in the area of health, education and financial stability through the county.

 “Our work,” says Heege, “traverses the need year-round by not only providing emergency shelter, but affordable housing and services to move families to financial stability.”

 United Way’s annual fundraising campaign runs through December 6 and your support is needed.
 To contribute, text UWSTARK to 41444 or visit www.uwstark.org/get-involved/give.